Consolidated with Clover

 |Discloses All Important Terms

 BluePay appears to rely heavily on independent sales agents, telemarketing, partnerships, online marketing, and an inside sales staff to market its services.
 Since BluePay keeps the majority of its sales staff in-house, it helps the company maintain a higher level of quality control of the sales process.
 However, based on merchant feedback, BluePay’s sales team appears to be falling a little short in always openly revealing all of the company’s costs and terms.
 There are numerous merchant complaints on this site and elsewhere that mention nondisclosure of rates and fees by the company’s agents.
 If you are concerned that BluePay is overcharging you, we advise seeking a third-party statement audit to eliminate hidden fees.

 Teaser Rate Quote

 BluePay currently promotes rates “as low as 0.95%” on its website.
-This rate could set unrealistic expectations for credit card processing costs because merchants will likely only see a small fraction of their transactions process at such a low discount rate.
-Additionally, it’s unlikely that most merchants will actually get the rates that BluePay displays on its website as evidenced by a previously posted disclaimer that said the company’s rates are really “based on volume, average ticket and the types of credit card your customers pay with.”
+This rate could set unrealistic expectations for credit card processing costs because merchants will likely only see a small fraction of their transactions processed at such a low discount rate.
+Additionally, it’s unlikely that most merchants will actually get the rates that BluePay displays on its website, as evidenced by a previously posted disclaimer that said the company’s rates are really “based on volume, average ticket and the types of credit card your customers pay with.”